 The bank has a first priority security interest in the Company's receivables and a direct assignment of its U.S. federal government contracts.
 Under the line of credit agreement, the Company is bound by certain covenants, including maintaining a minimum tangible net worth and producing a number of periodic financial reports for the benefit of the bank.
-As of December 31, 2016, the Company was in default of the minimum tangible net worth covenant.
-The bank issued a waiver of the default through the expiration of the current term of the line of credit.
-There was no outstanding balance on the line of credit at December 31, 2016 or 2015.
+There was no outstanding balance on the line of credit at December 31, 2017 or 2016.